The Pebble and the Penguin: Critical reception

-Upon release, the film received generally negative reviews from critics.
-On Rotten Tomatoes the film has a rating of 18% based on 11 reviews, with an average rating of 4/10.
-The film was given a Two Thumbs Down rating on Siskel & Ebert, with Gene Siskel noting that the film's animation looks "cheap and unfinished" and that "none of the songs are memorable"; Roger Ebert added his dislike of the "dumb songs", "silly story", and the film's color-coding of its heroes and villains.
+Upon release, the film was widely panned by critics.
+On Rotten Tomatoes the film has a rating of 31% based on 13 reviews, with an average rating of 4/10.
+The film was given a Two Thumbs Down rating on Siskel & Ebert, with Gene Siskel noting that the film's animation looks "cheap and unfinished" and that "none of the songs are memorable"; Roger Ebert added his dislike of the "dumb songs", "silly story", and the film's color-coding of its heroes and villains, noting the lighter color scheme of Hubie when compared to Drake.
 The latter took this a step further by arguing: "What do kids learn from this?
 Nothing overt.
 Just a quiet, unstated impression: White is good and brave, and brown is scheming and negative.
 Reinforce that through lots of cartoons (examples: Aladdin and The Rescuers Down Under) and no wonder even black children choose white dolls in some psychological experiments".
-The Salt Lake City-based Deseret News said, of the film, that "the songs are forgettable, the story one-note and the characterizations quite weak".
+The Salt Lake City-based Deseret News said that "the songs are forgettable, the story one-note and the characterizations quite weak".
 Louis Black of The Austin Chronicle said the film "lacks dramatic structure and narrative drive: Songs and animated action pieces are narratively connected but the film doesn't feel as though it is an organic whole.
 All the elements are here, they just don't come together".
 Time Out wrote that "the characterisations are weak and unendearing.
 Worse, the big 'action' sequences turn up with the pacing and predictability of clock chimes.
 And, in what is perhaps the last great medium for musicals, the perfunctoriness of Barry Manilow's songs and arrangements seem guaranteed to put off yet another generation".
 Caryn James of The New York Times wrote that four would be "the optimum age for viewers of this gentle, animated musical", adding that "the action seems flat and low-rent compared to those earlier movies", and that it "doesn't have the vivid characters, first-rate animation or sense of adventure that turns movies like The Lion King into endlessly watchable favorites".